VivianZhao12/Power-Outage-Analysis/README.md

 ## Cleaning and EDA (Exploratory Data Analysis)

 ### Data Cleaning
+This dataset contains many null data and unused columns.
+In order to make the analysis process easier, we should first clean the data.

 |    | Major power outage events in the continental U.S.                                                           | Unnamed: 1   | Unnamed: 2   | Unnamed: 3   | Unnamed: 4   |
 |---:|:------------------------------------------------------------------------------------------------------------|:-------------|:-------------|:-------------|:-------------|
 |  0 | Time period: January 2000 - July 2016                                                                       | nan          | nan          | nan          | nan          |